UAlbany men's basketball ready for Dartmouth | The Daily Gazette

 Holding themselves accountable is a necessary step for the Great Danes to get back on track, and to head toward where Brown wants them to be before conference play starts in January.

-This week, it seemed like Great Danes were ready to take that step — such as Clark, who missed long stretches of action in the team’s loss Tuesday at Yale because of foul trouble.
+This week, it seemed like the Great Danes were ready to take that step — such as Clark, who missed long stretches of action in the team’s loss Tuesday at Yale because of foul trouble.
 Clark said he got himself into foul trouble by slapping with a downward motion at the ball, a tactic all perimeter defenders know is one that triggers an official’s whistle, regardless of if there is contact made with an opponent’s hands or wrists.

 “I’ve just got to take that out of my game so I don’t sit on the bench and put my team in a bad position,” said Clark, UAlbany’s per-game leader this season in points and assists at 19.2 and 4.2, respectively.